ksmooi/ai_power/deep_learning/llm/vanilla_transformer_explained.md

         tensor = tensor.transpose(1, 2).contiguous().view(batch_size, length, d_model)
         return tensor
 ```

-#### MultiHeadAttention Class Explanation
-The MultiHeadAttention class implements the multi-head attention mechanism used in the Transformer model.
-This mechanism allows the model to jointly attend to information from different representation subspaces at different positions.

 Summary:
 - Input: Tensors q, k, v with shape [batch_size, seq_len, d_model].